 Please see the ITMS website for information on how to connect your device to the wireless network.

-Wireless access can be connected with older versions of Windows but you will need to make sure your laptop is as up-to-date as possible with Microsoft and manufacturer specific software.
+Wireless access can be connected with older versions of Windows and MacOS but you will need to make sure your laptop is as up-to-date as possible.

 Library staff are available to provide basic assistance.

 Have you noticed QR codes around the library?